mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 Page view and event structures are different so messages are published to separate Kafka topics using ingestion time as the event time.
-Our system should not rely on page view or event creation time due to high client clocks variance.
+Our system should not rely on pageview or event creation time due to high client clock variance.
 The topic key is always `ClientKey` and value is either `Pv` or `Ev` presented below.
-For better examples readability page view and event payload is defined as simplified single value field.
+For better examples readability page view and event payload is defined as a simplified single value field.
 Events are uniquely identified by `pvId` and `evId` pair, `pvId` could be a random identifier, `evId` a sequence number.